Alleviating Child Poverty in Cambodia

 Malnutrition and Education

 Children in Cambodia face malnutrition from conception due to many women experiencing malnourishment while pregnant.
 Malnutrition occurs when women do not have the right care during their pregnancy.
 Limited resources in Cambodia contribute to the issue of women not being able to obtain the necessary care to stay healthy during pregnancy.
 This absence of nutrition does not end once children are born either.
-If a baby does not receive post-natal care or proper nutrition in their first couple of months, it can lead to stunting in growth or even death.
+If a baby does not receive post-natal care or proper nutrition in the first couple of months, it can lead to stunting in growth or even death.

 On top of that, more than 10% of Cambodian children currently do not go to school.
-Instead of getting a substantial education, around 45% of children age 5 to 14 partake in labor instead.
+Instead of getting a substantial education, around 45% of children aged 5 to 14 partake in labor instead.
 Though the situation appears dismal for the children of Cambodia, people across the globe are working on solving common problems circling child poverty in Cambodia.

 Human trafficking has intimate ties to poverty in Cambodia.
 The four main factors that lead to human trafficking today include mass displacement, conflict, extreme poverty and lack of access to education and jobs.
 It is extremely common for parents to sell their children to human traffickers or for traffickers to lure children with the prospect of a legitimate job, only for them to enter prostitution.
 When short on money to provide for their families, parents may sell their daughters’ virginity, as it can give them up to 20 times their household average income a week.